 - HR – Has no way of notifying application administrators of user entitlement changes

 - Audit – Has access to an entitlement policy, but doesn’t have a user access list mapped to specific assets

-The problems detailed in the above table persist as long as departments are unable to communicate effectively.
+The problems detailed above persist as long as departments are unable to communicate effectively.
 The information they need does exist; it’s a simple matter of finding out how to access and coordinate that information.

 A written password, asset, or access policy will not lead to realized benefits unless these limitations can be overcome.
-It is not the existence of the policy itself that improves security; it is the implementation, or operationalization, of that policy.
+It’s not the existence of the policy itself that improves security; it’s the implementation, or operationalization, of that policy.
 This is why preventing breaches starts with governance, not technology.
-The crucial success factor is engaging each of the business areas that can be responsible for a certain component.
+The crucial success factor is engaging each business area.

 Step 1: Compose and Approve the Policy Itself